markcal31/azure-network-protocols/README.md

   <br> - Back in Wireshark, filtered for RDP traffic only (tcp.port == 3389) </b>
   <br> - Observed the immediate non-stop spam of traffic due to rdp constantly showing live traffic from one computer to another </b>
 </p>

+Congratulations!
+You have now used different network protocols!
+Don't forget to delete your resources to practice again!